 Schools work towards gaining one of three awards – Bronze, Silver and the prestigious Green Flag award, which symbolises excellence in the field of environmental activity.

 What is an Eco-School?

 Our School is part of the Eco-School programme.
 This means that we are committed to ensuring that our school is environmentally friendly and that we teach our children the importance of being eco-friendly.
-We are currently aiming to achieve a Bronze Award for our school.

 What is an Eco-Committee?